-From the beginning of 2015, Effectory International have been studying employee engagement and commitment in European multinationals.
+From the beginning of 2015, Effectory have been studying employee engagement and commitment in European multinationals.
 The aim of our study was to comprehend the key factors and drivers of the two, and gain a deeper understanding of the current challenges and successes that multinationals are facing and the manager's role in employee engagement.

 Our research is based on the employee surveys that we conducted with the multinationals in the last 18 months.
 The end report contains detailed industry analysis and further, we discuss the challenges and successes in multinationals today, including: Efficiency, Immediate managers, Senior management, Well-being.

 Effectory's global engagement index provides insight into global work trends, as well as insight into how businesses can drive employee engagement.Download